Fall in love with problems.

 Do you embrace or avoid them?
 Do you have a clear process for solving them?
 Do you rely on individuals working in isolation, instinctively acting to solve problems as quickly as possible or do you emphasise the importance of taking time to collaborate with peers and/or colleagues to understand the root cause of a problem and identify potential solutions?

-In my next post, I’ll talk about how Qrious works with people and organisations to help them solve complex business problems and drive innovation.
+In my next post, I’ll talk about how Qrious works with people and organisations to help them to solve complex business problems and drive innovation.

 In the meantime, if you’d like to talk to us about how we can help your organisation build a culture of problem solving to drive innovation, go here.